BoyuanFeng/CS263Project/HotSpotSurvey.md

 * classname: The name of the class to be launched.
 * args: The arguments passed to the main() method separated by spaces.

+The following list presents a subset of options which are interesting for the author.
+These options are interesting since they may have tremendous impact on the performance.
+All of descriptions are copied from Oracle Java Document [6] directly.

+* -d32: Run program in 32-bit mode
+* -d64: Run program in 64-bit mode
+* -Xbatch: Disables background compilation.
+By default, the JVM compiles the method as a background task, running the method in interpreter mode until the background compilation is finished.
+The -Xbatch flag disables background compilation so that compilation of all methods proceeds as a foreground task until completed.
+* -Xcomp: Forces compilation of methods on first invocation.
+By default, the Client VM (-client) performs 1,000 interpreted method invocations and the Server VM (-server) performs 10,000 interpreted method invocations to gather information for efficient compilation.
+Specifying the -Xcomp option disables interpreted method invocations to increase compilation performance at the expense of efficiency.
+* -Xint: Runs the application in interpreted-only mode.
+Compilation to native code is disabled, and all bytecode is executed by the interpreter.
+The performance benefits offered by the just in time (JIT) compiler are not present in this mode.
+* -Xmixed: Executes all bytecode by the interpreter except for hot methods, which are compiled to native code.
+* -Xnoclassgc: Disables garbage collection (GC) of classes.
+This can save some GC time, which shortens interruptions during the application run.
+* -XX:+AggressiveOpts: Enables the use of aggressive performance optimization features.
+* -XX:+AggressiveHeap: Enables Java heap optimization.
+This sets various parameters to be optimal for long-running jobs with intensive memory allocation, based on the configuration of the computer (RAM and CPU).
+By default, the option is disabled and the heap is not optimized.
+* -XX:NativeMemoryTracking=mode: Specifies the mode for tracking JVM native memory usage.

 ## Plan for next week
 Collect a set of interesting programs and run these program using HotSpot.